Arcs of Life, History, and the Universe

 Yes, the battle between democracy and oligarchy is ongoing and complex.
 While democracy has made significant strides, oligarchic forces continue to exert influence in various forms.
 The future of democracy depends on addressing the challenges of economic inequality, political polarization, and technological disruption and ensuring that power remains in the hands of the many, not the few.

 Now the big questions.
 How does the arc of our life fit into the arc of earth’s history in the arc of the history of the universe?
-And, after this stunning and sickening defeat, what choices do we make right now about who we are.
+And, after this stunning and sickening defeat, what choices do we make right now about who we are?
+Finally, and most importantly, what does a plausible vision of thriving progressive society look like—one that restores hope, dignity, and trust?

 As I approach 80, I am cognizant of how much I have changed and how much the world has changed over the span of my life.
 In 1970, there were 3.6 billion people.
 Now there are 8.2 billion, 60% of whom were born after 1970.
 As I was reflecting on this post, it struck me that more than half the world wasn’t even alive during the tumult of the 1960’s and 1970, and there is no one alive today who experienced what happened before and after the Civil War.
 While people in my generation were defined by the 60’s, young people today—our future leaders—do not share that experience.